Arts et Métiers hands-on to explain science to young children.

 Olivier Petit, then a teacher at Pierreclos, discovered "La main à la pâte" through his educational advisor.
 She told him about a partnership between the Mâcon Sud district, which his school belongs to, and the Arts et Métiers campus Arts et Métiers Cluny around this educational project.

-And to bring the primary school children's imagination to life, engineering students in the Grande Ecole Program at the Arts et Métiers campus Arts et Métiers Cluny have been working hard for more than twentyyears.
-Michel Bon, an Arts et Métiers teacher, now Arts et Métiers the "la main à pâte" (hands-on) program, which has a dozen students.
-Arts et Métiers students Arts et Métiers demonstrate ingenuity to overcome all the manufacturing challenges.
-The models are largelyproduced in the woodworking workshop, which in 2016 was expanded to include a new technical facility covering more than 1,000 m² and a full-scale experimental facade that measures the aging of wood according to its chemical and thermal treatment.
+And to bring the elementary school students’ imaginative ideas to life, engineering students in Grande Ecole Engineering Programme Arts et Métiers campus Arts et Métiers Cluny have been working on this project for over twentyyears now.
+Michel Bon, an Arts et Métiers instructor, currently Arts et Métiers the “hands-on” track, which has about a dozen students.
+The Arts et Métiers students Arts et Métiers demonstrate ingenuity to overcome all manufacturing challenges.
+The models are largelybuilt in the Woodworking Shop, which since 2016 has expanded to include a new hall with a technical facility spanning over 1,000 m² and a full-scale experimental facade that measures wood aging based on its chemical and thermal treatment.

 Some creations, such as storage furniture and weather stations, remain in the schools that created them.
 For other models, the idea is to prevent them from ending up in school cupboards.
 So the Resource Center located atthe Perrières school in Mâcon is used to store and maintain these models and circulate them among schools in the Saône-et-Loire department, says Olivier Petit, who has been running the pilot center since 2016.